umg-minai/crt/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

+We use [guix](https://guix.gnu.org) to ensure an reproducible computing environment.

 ## Bootstrap

 ### Guix on debian